dghohens/100-days-of-code/log.md

 **Today's Progress**: Finished challenge 3 from PyBites!
 I was almost finished with it yesterday, and wrapping it up was easier than I thought.
 I started on challenge 4 from PyBites and probably spent about 20 minutes today just getting my Twitter developer account set up.

-**Thoughts** I had a decent amount of progress today.
+**Thoughts**: I had a decent amount of progress today.
 The new PyBites challenge requires a lot of scary advanced Python concepts that I've been avoiding, like classes and constructors.
 I'm excited to dig more into those tomorrow.

 **Link(s) to work**
 1. [PyBites challenge 3](https://pybit.es/codechallenge03.html)